 How to Keep your Business Safe Online

-The outcome of external attacks, internal security breaches and web abuse have put internet safety high on the small business agenda, so what would you have to learn about safety and what are the crucial components to make sure your new business is and stays secure online?
+The outcome of external attacks, internal security breaches, and web abuse has put internet safety high on the small business agenda, so what do you need to learn about safety, and what are the crucial components to make sure your new business is and stays secure online?
+Here is a way to protect your business online:

-1. Close your doors to malware
+Close your doors to malware

 Malware is malicious software designed to infiltrate or harm a PC or system without your knowledge or permission.
 Employ the next few steps to protect your business from malware:

 • Employ the firewall.
-A fantastic online router is going to have an onboard firewall (so do not forget to turn it), however, this is not enough today with the intricacy of malware, but it will provide a primary line of defence.
+A fantastic online router is going to have an onboard firewall (so do not forget to turn it).
+However, this is not enough today with the intricacy of malware, but it will provide a primary line of defence.

 • Protect the PC.
 The ideal security applications will go beyond regular protection and will live on the pc without hindering the operation of the PC, notebook or network.
 The best protection will encircle identity theft, insecure sites and hacker attacks within one program.